ully/ully.github.io/_pages/about.md

   2）I assisted multiple Fortune 500 clients in AI/digital transformation.

-  3）Recently, I am responsible for the research and development of LLM solutions in the company, and pre-sales and delivery for projects related to retail clients.
+  3）Recently, I am responsible for the research and development of LLM solutions in the company, and pre-sales and delivery of key projects.

 * **2013.9-2017.6  [Qunar(去哪儿)](http://www.qunar.com) Technical Director/Architect**